Andres-Franquez/blockchain-settlement/README.md

 Blockchain-Inspired Trade Settlement Workflow Prototype This project is a Python-based prototype simulating a simplified, blockchain-inspired post-trade workflow for equity securities.
-It models the core components of a clearing and settlement system, including trade capture, end-of-day netting, T+1 settlement, and risk analytics.
+It models core components of a clearing and settlement system, including trade capture, end-of-day netting, T+1 settlement, and risk analytics.
 All lifecycle events are recorded on a hash-chained ledger to demonstrate transparency and auditability similar to distributed ledger concepts used in modern financial market infrastructures.
-The project is designed to reflect processes used at clearinghouses and digital asset platforms, providing experience with both technical implementation and business analysis artifacts such as requirements, user stories, and process flows.
+The project reflects processes used in clearinghouses and digital asset platforms, providing both technical implementation and business analysis artifacts such as requirements, user stories, and process flows.
 Features
 Trade Capture
 Ingests trade data from CSV input.
 Validates basic trade integrity rules.
-Records capture events on an append-only ledger.
+Records trade capture events on an append-only ledger.
 Netting Engine
 Aggregates trades per participant and instrument.
 Computes net shares and net cash obligations.
-Reduces gross exposures to net obligations.
+Reduces gross exposures to consolidated net obligations.
 T+1 Settlement Simulation
 Assigns simulated starting balances to participants.
 Determines whether each obligation can settle based on available resources.
 Marks obligations as SETTLED or FAILED.
-Records settlement results on the ledger.
+Records settlement outcomes on the ledger.
 Risk and Operations Analytics
-Computes netting efficiency (gross vs net cash exposure).
+Computes netting efficiency by comparing gross and net cash exposures.
-Identifies settlement failures and calculates fail rates.
+Calculates fail rates and identifies failed settlement obligations.
-Computes exposure metrics by participant.
+Computes participant-level exposure metrics based on net cash obligations.
 Ledger Structure
-Records all events in sequential blocks.
+Records all lifecycle events in sequential blocks.
-Each block includes a SHA-256 hash linking it to the previous block.
+Each block references the hash of the previous block using SHA-256.
-Provides an immutable audit trail of the post-trade workflow.
+Provides an immutable audit trail suitable for reconciliation and audit purposes.
 Repository Structure
 dtcc-blockchain-settlement/
 ├─ data/